inmanta/inmanta-core/docs/model_developers/modules.rst

 orchestration model.

 The compiler collects all python modules from Inmanta modules that provide handlers and uploads them to the server.
-When a new configuration module version is deployed, the handler code is pushed to all agents and imported there.
+When a new orchestration module version is deployed, the handler code is pushed to all agents and imported there.

 Handlers should inherit the class :class:`~inmanta.agent.handler.ResourceHandler`.
 The